Soumyaworks/Inter-Procedural-Constant-Propagation/README.md

 ### Prerequisites

-- LLVM development environment setup.
+- LLVM-14 development environment setup.
 For more details, visit this [link](https://www.llvm.org/docs/GettingStarted.html).
 - C++ compiler that supports C++11 or later versions.
 - Basic understanding of LLVM IR and compiler optimization techniques